-Two years ago on St. Patrick’s Day I went to bed with a Butcher Knife on my nightstand.
+Two years ago on St. Patrick’s Day I went to bed with a knife on my nightstand.

 I know what you’re thinking – dramatic much?